 Click on any of the graphs for a larger view.

-The graphs below shows the same measurements repeated with 4 Ω load.
+The graphs below shows the same measurement repeated with 4 Ω load.
 As expected, the distortion does increase slightly with the heavier load.
-With one channel driven, soft clipping is reached at 125 W.
+With one channel driven, soft clipping is reached at 115 W with one channel driven.
+With both channels driven in phase, the amplifier delivers 105 W.

 Siegfried Linkwitz argues that the 1 kHz + 5.5 kHz intermodulation distortion (IMD) measurement is one of the measurements which is more indicative of the perceived sound quality.
 He bases this argument on the fact that IMD products in this measurement fall in the frequency range where the ear is the most sensitive (see the Fletcher-Munson curves for more detail).
 I think this argument carries a good amount of weight, so I measured the Modulus-286 Kit accordingly.
 The measurement is shown below.
 Note that due to a limitation in the DFD IMD source of the APx525, the frequencies used must be an integer multiple of each other.
 Thus, I measured at 917 Hz (5500/6) + 5.5 kHz.
-I performed this measurement at 1.0 W and at the full output power.
-The results are shown below.
+I performed this measurement at 1.0 W. The result is shown below.
 Note that the performance of the Modulus-286 Kit is more than 10 dB better than the performance of any of the amps shown on Linkwitz’s site.

 The more conventional IMD measurements are shown below.
 The two plots show the SMPTE (60 Hz + 7 kHz @ 4:1) IMD and DFD (18 kHz + 19 kHz @ 1:1) IMD, respectively.
 Poor SMPTE IMD is often indicative of thermal issues or power supply issues in the amp.
 The 18k+19k IMD is indicative of the loop gain available in the amp near the end of the audible spectrum, which can be telling of an amplifier’s sound quality.
 The Modulus-286 Kit provides excellent performance on both of these measurements.

 I run this test at levels just below clipping.
-Note that even the tallest IMD components are down at the -100 dBV level.
+Note that even the tallest IMD components are more than 125 dB below clipping level.
 This is likely why the Modulus-286 Kit sounds transparent.
 This measurement shows that it does not add anything (or at least extremely little) to the source signal, even at levels just below clipping where the amplifier is working the hardest.
-Also note that the mains-related signal components are down at the -110 dBV level – even when the amplifier is running at clipping levels on the signal peaks.
+Also note that the mains-related signal components are 120 dB below clipping level – even when the amplifier is running at clipping levels on the signal peaks.

 For an amplifier as compact as the Modulus-286 Kit, it shows amazingly low mains hum.
 All mains-related components are below -110 dBV (3 µV).
 Even on efficient speakers I hear no hum.
 The measurement result is shown below.